-For over 28 years, Lydia Martin has taught at the New England School of Art and Design, Suffolk University, Boston, MA.
+For 30 years, Lydia Martin has taught at the New England School of Art and Design, Suffolk University, Boston, MA.
 She is a Professor of Studio Art and has taught / teaches classes within the Foundation, Fine Art and Interior Design Programs: Foundation Drawing 1&2, Figure & Portrait Drawing, Intro to Painting for Non-Art Majors, Foundation Painting, Contemporary Realism Painting, 2D Design/Color, Print making, Paper making, Trompe l'oeil and Mural Painting techniques, Perspective Drawing, Painting and Collage, 20th Century Art Movements, Architectural Rendering as well as Interior Design Communications 1 &2.
 For 2010-2011, she received the Outstanding NESAD Faculty of the Year Leadership Award given by Suffolk University’s Student Government Association.
 In summer of 2013, Lydia Martin was granted the prestigious Marion and Jasper Whiting Foundation Faculty Fellowship to study in Paris, France.
 For 2014, she was included in the Art Career Project’s list of: “15 Notable Art Professors in Boston.”
 In summer 2015, Lydia was granted a Summer Stipend from the College of Arts & Sciences, Suffolk University, to support her solo show of her ongoing painting series, "Lotería " at the James Abbott McNeill Whistler House Museum of Art in Lowell, MA.
 Over 125 visitors attended her exhibition's opening reception, where the Artist lectured on the history of the Latin American Bingo-like card game of chance, Lotería, as well as discussed her creative process on oil painting techniques and concepts in contemporary realism.
 For 2016, Lydia Martin was invited to work with renowned painter, Odd Nerdrum at his Art Atelier/ Home/ Farm, Memorosa, at Rodvik gaard in Stavern, Norway.

 contact Lydia Martin at: LydiaMartinpainter@gmail.com